MussaCharles/maths-for-fast-algorithms/README.md

 # maths-for-fast-algorithms
-A summary and list of resources covering maths concepts which every software Engineer needs to know in order to write high performance code/algorithms backed with Unit Tests.
+Detailed explanations and implementations of various maths concepts which can help Software Engineers to write high performance code/algorithms backed with Unit Tests.

 ## Arithmetic Sequence & Geometric Sequence
-### Arithmetic Sequence
+### Arithmetic Sequence (Arithmetic Progression)
 Arithmetic Sequence is a sequence of numbers having a common/constant difference.

  For example